 "Mixed Content”Is when a web page has HTTPS secure protocol, but in the content are third elements coming from an insecure source, HTTP.
 These elements can be images, Java scripts, CSS or even authentication sessions.
 Through these unsecured elements, attackers can take full control of the web page.
 Including the other elements, which come from secure source, HTTPS.

-Unsecured sources from a web page with HTTPS can be easily identified from the source code of the page.
-It is enough to use a "find" with "http://"To identify these sources.
+Unsecured sources on a web page with HTTPS can be easily identified from the source code of the page.
+It is enough to use a "find" with "http://”To identify these sources.

-Everything "mixed content"Is also considered if an HTTP web address, hosts sources (image, audio, video, iframe, java script, CSS, etc.) HTTPS.
+Everything “mixed content”Is also considered if an HTTP web address hosts hosting (image, audio, video, iframe, java script, CSS, etc.) HTTPS.
 This page will not be considered secure either, and Google Chrome will notify users of this.
-Moreover, starting with January 2020, this warning will be more aggressive, and owners of web pages that do not comply to eliminate the mixed content risk losing organic traffic.
-Currently, Google Chrome blocks scripts and iframes from mixed content, but these limitations will extend to media content as well.
-Images, videos and audio.
+Moreover, starting with January 2020, this warning will be more aggressive, and the owners of the web pages that do not comply to eliminate the mixed content, risk losing organic traffic.
+Google Chrome currently blocks scripts and iframes from mixed content, but these limitations will extend to media content.
+Images, video and audio.

 Firefox has long integrated a warning system when accessing mixed content.
 The lock with the exclamation mark tells us that although the web address is HTTPS, it contains NON-HTTPS elements that can affect users.

-"Mixed Content"And"NON-HTTPS"There must be no scares.
+"Mixed Content"And"NON-HTTPS"They don't have to be scared.
 It does not mean that if you access a web page no encrypted connection, immediately follow you if personal data is stolen.
 You face real risks when you access an HTTP web page from a public WiFi network.
 WiFi networks in malls, parks, airports, restaurants or other public places with internet access.
 It is not advisable to shop online or access sensitive accounts on these public networks.
 A public WiFi network in combination with a non-HTTPS web address can be a major issue for your data.